rvanaparthi/QualysKB/README.md

 # QualysKB

-# CarbonBlackDefence

-Repository is for CarbonBlackDefence Deployment using Arm Templates
+Repository is for QualysKB Deployment using Arm Templates

 #### 1: Deploy via Azure ARM Template #####